tsipkens/aubos/README.md

 We provide two examples of how one can define these properties.

 The first involves manually setting the camera properties.
 Within the examples provided with this codebase, this is used extensively whenever one wants to focus on the deflection field for only rays in the proximity of the ASO (in other words, ignoring the larger field of view that may be relevant to a real camera).
-In this case, one can set a camera position and, assuming a pinhole camera, fine the trajector of rays that would original from the pinhole camera and transect the *z* = 0 plane at certain positions.
+In this case, one can set a camera position and, assuming a pinhole camera, find the trajectory of rays that would original from the pinhole camera and transect the *z* = 0 plane at certain positions.

 While the above treatment is useful within the context of visualizing theoretical deflection fields, as was relevant in generating figures for the associated work by Sipkens et al., more often cameras will be specified instead with a camera origin and focal length.